opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/filterchain/package.md

 FilteringFilter is responsible for tagging itineraries for deletion.
 It does not remove any itineraries directly, but uses `Itinerary#markAsDeleted(SystemNotice)` for this.
 A FilteringFilter is instantiated with a ItineraryTagger, which contains the business logic for selecting the itineraries for tagging.
-You can use `filterUntaggedItineraries()` for selecting if the tagger should
+You can use `processUntaggedItinerariesOnly()` for selecting if the filter should pass already filtered itineraries to the tagger.
+This is useful to disable, in case already removed itineraries are useful in comparing wether other itineraries should be tagged for removal.

 ## SortingFilter